 Land: 143, 151 sq. km

 Nepal is home of Mountains, eight of world’s 10 highest Mountains, including Mount Everest and Kanchenjunga – the world’s tallest and third tallest.
-Nepal is Home for Outdoor Adventure Journey, UNESCO World Heritages Sites Tours.
+Home for Outdoor Adventure Journey, UNESCO World Heritages Sites Tours.
 About Nepal information please get in touch with us.

 Nepal has major four seasons –